 Crowns are a wonderful method to repair damaged and decaying teeth.
 Crowns, however, aren’t made of the same substance as your teeth.
-That implies the technique for teeth whitening for crowns and fillings is different.
+That implies the technique for best teeth whitening for crowns and fillings is different.
 Many individuals are unsure if there’s a means to brighten a crown after having dental work done on their teeth.

 Crowns and Fillings

 A crown is composed of porcelain or a composite of porcelain and metal.
 Dental Eugene Oregon can assist you in deciding whether you require a crown during a consultation.
 After taking an impression of the tooth, we will construct a white teeth caps that will be placed on top of the tooth to complete the restoration process.
 This crown is then bonded.

 Always have your dentist double-check that the porcelain crown is a good match for your natural teeth’s color.
 If your natural teeth begin to yellow or stain over time, the crown may actually look whiter than the surrounding teeth.
 The crown will never yellow or stain, remaining white as long as you wear it.